Waheedul Haq

-Waheedul Haq (ওয়াহিদুল হক; March 16, 1933 – January 27, 2007) was a journalist, writer, and musicologist of Tagore songs.
+Waheedul Haq (16 March 1933 – 27 January 2007) was a journalist, writer, and musicologist of Tagore songs.
+He was awarded Ekushey Padak for music in 2008 and Independence Day Award for culture in 2010 by the government of Bangladesh.

 Early life

-Haq was born on March 16, 1933, at Bhawal Monoharia village under Keraniganj Upazila.
+Haq was born on 16 March 1933, at Bhawal Monoharia village under Keraniganj Upazila in the then Bengal Presidency, British India.
 His father, Mazharul Haq, was a member of Bengal legislative assembly in 1946.
 His mother was Mewa Begum.
 Waheedul was the eldest of three brothers and two sisters.
-His brother Rezaul Haq is a journalist and another brother Ziaul Haq was a martyr in 1971.
+His brother Rezaul Haq is a journalist and another brother Ziaul Haq was killed in 1971.

 Haq grew up in the old part of Dhaka city and was educated in the Dhaka College.
-He married Sanjida Khatun and had three children: Apala Farhat Naved (late), Partha Tanveer Naved, and Ruchira Tabassum Naved.

 Career

-Haq and other activists founded Chhayanaut in 1961.
+Haq, along with other activists, founded Chhayanaut in 1961.

-He also founded Kanthashilon, Nalonda, Anandadhani, Fulki, Bratochari Samity and Bashanto Utsab Udjapon Parishad.
+Haq also founded Kanthashilon, Nalonda, Anandadhani, Fulki, Bratochari Samity and Bashanto Utsab Udjapon Parishad.
 He formed the Jatiya Rabindra Sangeet Sammilon Parishad in 1980.
 He was also involved in filmmaking and the film society movement during the 1960s.
 He also composed the musical scores for the Indian director Ritwik Ghatak's film Titash Ekti Nadir Naam.

-Journalism
+Haq taught at the Bangladesh University of Engineering and Technology as a part-time teacher.

 During his fifty-five-year career in journalism, Haq wrote for The Daily Star, where he worked as an Assistant Editor and later as a Joint Editor.
 He was a shift in-charge of the Daily Observer in the 1960s.
 Since the late 1990s he worked as a freelance columnist in several newspapers including Bhorer Kagoj, Janakantha, The New Nation, The Morning News and The People.